tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 The transition from `master` to `main` is happening organization-wide for specific GitHub organizations (e.g. [tidyverse](https://github.com/tidyverse), [r-lib](https://github.com/r-lib), [tidymodels](https://github.com/tidymodels), and [sol-eng](https://github.com/sol-eng)).
 However, several teams maintain repos across multiple organizations and several organizations host repos for multiple teams and purposes.
 The organization-wide approach doesn't work well for these cases.
 Therefore, several hundred additional "one-off" repos are also part of this effort.

-In total, we're coordinating the `master` to `main` switch for FILL IN THIS NUMBER repositories.
+In total, we're coordinating the `master` to `main` switch for around 350 UPDATE THIS NUMBER repositories.

 In each case, we opened a GitHub issue announcing the coming change, several weeks in advance.
 These issues all look something like this: <https://github.com/tidyverse/dplyr/issues/6006>.